Mecha Builders: Main

-Minor

-Izzy: a young girl who is often around much of the Mecha Builders' cases.

-Additional voices include Alan Aisenberg, Dave Droxler, Krystina Alabado, Jaba Keh, Kaitlin Becker, Ezra Knight, Chris Cafero, Martin P. Robinson, Lilli Cooper, Chanel Umoh, Jorge Cordova and Matt Vogel.
+Additional voices include Alan Aisenberg, Dave Droxler, Krystina Alabado, Jaba Keh, Kaitlin Becker, Ezra Knight, Chris Cafero, Martin P. Robinson, Lilli Cooper, Chanel Umoh, Jorge Cordova, and Matt Vogel.

 Episodes

 Broadcast

-Canadian preschool channel Treehouse TV started airing Mecha Builders on May 15, 2022.
+The series debuted in Canada on Treehouse TV.

 On January 10, 2023, Channel 5 acquired the UK broadcast rights to the series for their Milkshake! strand, within a Spring 2023 window.
-The secondary characters will be redubbed with British voice actors as part of an effort by Milkshake! to tell stories aimed for a British preschool audience.
+The UK broadcasts redubbed the secondary characters with British voice actors as part of an effort by Milkshake! to tell stories aimed at a British preschool audience.

+The series aired in the United States on the PBS Kids channel from May 13, 2024, until April 30, 2025.

+Home media

+All 26 episodes were released on DVD on April 9, 2024 by Shout!
+Factory.